The chilling cry for help pierced the air like a rusted saw scraping against eardrums.

 The camp erupted into chaos.

-Amidst the noise, I furrowed my brow.
+Amidst the clamor, I furrowed my brow.

 This cry for help... felt strange.